Undergraduate Catalog

 Stephen Dow Beckham.
 Dr. Robert B. Pamplin Jr. Professor Emeritus of History.
 U.S. history, American West, American Indians, Pacific Northwest.
 PhD University of California at Los Angeles.

 Debra Beers.
 Senior lecturer emerita in art.
-Drawing.
 MFA University of Iowa.

 Stewart Buettner.
 Professor emeritus of art history.
 PhD Northwestern University.